Ancestry and Early Life

 Henry of Bolingbroke

 Richard's brooding on past slights culminated with his taking action with ruthless suddeness in 1397.
-His old opponents were placed under arrest and his uncle, Thomas of Gloucester, was murdered.
+His old opponents were placed under arrest and his uncle, Thomas Duke of Gloucester, was murdered.
 He exiled his cousin, Henry Bolingbroke, who was one of the five Lords Appellant, in 1399.
 On John of Gaunt's death, the following year, Richard disinherited Henry and confiscated the vast Lancastrian estates.

 Henry reacted by invading England, landing at Ravenspur in Yorkshire, on the pretext of recovering his estates, but in reality he intended to seize his cousin's throne.
 Richard, in Ireland at the time, sailed to Wales.
 The King met Henry's representatives at Conway Castle and was informed that if he restored Henry's estates and surrendered certain councillors for trial, he could remain in power.
 He agreed but was betrayed and instead of being returned to power found himself the inhabitant of a dungeon in the Tower.